hessamg/UnrealProjects/TinyTanks/README.md

 # TinyTanks
 ### Developed on Unreal Engine 4.25.4.
-### The game logic is there and works fine but there is no map yet.
-It's going to be added soon.
+### The aim of the game is to explode the turrets and avoid being hit by them.
-### Also stay tuned for the video.
+### Stay tuned for the video.